 Now if you add to that the fact that cars depreciate faster in their early years and slower in later years, buying a "new" car every 1-3 years will cost you a fortune in hyper, warp-speed depreciation (test these types of scenarios in the car depreciation calculator and you will see what I mean).

 Most financial "experts" will tell you that the key to getting the most value out of your exchange of cash for an automobile, is to purchase an automobile that has a low (slow) rate of depreciation.
 What's wrong with that advice?
-Well, considering that the cars that have the lowest depreciation rates also have the highest sticker prices (BMW, Mercedes Ben, Porsche 911, Lexus, etc.), any depreciation costs you save will be largely offset by the increased price of the car and higher insurance premiums.
+Well, considering that the cars that have the lowest depreciation rates also tend to have the highest sticker prices, any depreciation costs you save may be largely offset by the increased price of the car and higher insurance premiums.

 If you really want to lower the depreciation cost of owning a vehicle, the key is to either buy a new car and hold on to it for a long period of time (say 8-10 years), or to buy a slightly used car often enough to avoid the costly repairs that can come with heavily used vehicles.

 With that, let's use the Car Depreciation Calculator to calculate the annual, total, and lifetime depreciation costs of owning a vehicle.